 Early Notables of the Hayam family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hayam Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hayam Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hayam surname or a spelling variation of the name include : Thomas Higham settled in Boston, Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.

 Related Stories +